Browser does not support script.

 Longer appointments may be booked with a professional enterprise adviser.
 Book an appointment through Solent Online Learning.
 Graduates should email email@example.com.

 Workshops are offered throughout the year.
 See the events listing for upcoming events.
 There are also credit-bearing enterprise units offered on some courses or through Solent Creatives.

 There is a lot of online information about starting your own business.
 The Government website on setting up a business is particularly good.

-Solent Futures mentoring programme can match you with someone with the skills and experience to mentor you regarding your business start-up.
+Interested in a mentor for your business start up?
+Solent Futures mentoring programme can match you with someone with the appropriate skills and experience.
 Register your interest by emailing firstname.lastname@example.org.